-Compared to the consolidated profit, the normalized profit does not include:
+Compared to net profit, the normalized profit does not include:

-- non-recurring expenses of €2.8 million due to listing, of which €1.7 million referring to costs and €1.1 million to expenses concerning stock options granted to employees upon listing.
-Such cost is recognized in the income statement and generates an increase, before taxes, in equity; - the one-off positive effect for Banca Farmafactoring and Farmafactoring España only, net of taxes, for a total of €17.8 million, deriving from the change, at January 1, 2017, in the collection percentage of late payment interest to be included in amortized cost.
+- non-recurring expenses of €2.6 million due to listing, of which €1.7 million referring to costs and €0.9 million to expenses concerning stock options granted to employees upon listing.
+Such cost is recognized in the income statement and generates an increase, before taxes, in equity; - the one-off positive effect, net of taxes, for a total of €16.5 million, deriving from the change, at January 1, 2017, in the collection percentage of late payment interest to be included in amortized cost.
 Such percentage changed from 40% to 45%, keeping the average collection times unchanged and estimated at 1,800 days.
-As a matter of fact, with regard to the receivables of the Parent Banca Farmafactoring and the subsidiary Farmafactoring España, and the estimated late payment interest collections, the time series of data was updated with the 2016 late payment interest collections.
+With regard to the estimated late payment interest collections, the time series of data was updated with the 2016 late payment interest collections.
 This resulted in a weighted average collection percentage that is higher than the 40% used for the preparation of the 2014 and 2015 financial statements and for the financial statements for the year ended December 31, 2016.
-The updating of the time series, which was undertaken considering the collections for 2017, confirmed the suitability of the existing percentage and of estimated collection times; - the negative exchange effect recognized in profit or loss, arising from the revaluation of the loan payable in Polish zloty used for the acquisition of the Magellan Group and amounting, at December 31, to €3.3 million, net of taxes, offset by a positive effect from the revaluation of the exchange rates applied to the Magellan Group's equity in Consolidated equity.
+The updating of the time series, which was undertaken considering the collections for 2017, confirmed the suitability of the existing percentage and of estimated collection times; - the negative exchange effect recognized in profit or loss, arising from the revaluation of the loan payable in Polish zloty used for the acquisition of the Magellan Group and amounting, at December 31, to €3.3 million, net of taxes.